Relevance of Israel: the Future Wars

 Verse 2 reads, “Son of man, set your face against Gog, of the land of Magog, the chief prince of Meshech and Tubal.”
 Most of the 14 translations in my Bible software read either “the chief prince” or “the prince.”
 Three translations read, “prince of Rosh.”
 The debate centers on the meaning of the Hebrew word Rosh.
 Traditionally, Rosh is believed to be an early form of the name “Russia,” as represented by the Scythians.
 So most commentators and teachers follow the “Scythian trail” and conclude Russia will lead the invasion of Israel.
 Other languages have words similar to “Rosh,” which facilitates applying it to Russia, but what matters is the biblical Hebrew meaning.

-The Hebrew word Rosh means: (1) literal head of one’s body; (2) head or leader of a group; (3) the beginning of something; typical application is Rosh Hashanah (Jewish New Year, or lit. “head of the year”); (4) the top of something; e.g., top of a hill.
+The Hebrew word Rosh means: (1) literal head of one’s body; (2) head or leader of a group; (3) the beginning of something; typical application is Rosh Hashanah (Jewish New Year, or lit. “head of the year”); (4) the top of something; for example, top of a hill.
 So the Hebrew phrase used in Ezekiel 38 and 39 is best translated “the head, top or chief prince,” not “prince of Rosh.”

 What is Gog’s identity?
 During Ezekiel’s day, Gog was the name given to the King of Lydia, which is in modern Turkey.
 The Lydian kingdom comprised the central and western portions of modern Turkey.
 So Ezekiel 38:2 states that Gog is of Magog and is the chief prince of Meshech and Tubal.